 Kate has a particular interest in the use of technology in health services (virtual care, telehealth, virtual reality).
 She has postgraduate qualifications in implementation science (UCSF) with expertise leading Australia-wide applied translational research projects.

-Associate Professor Laver is Co-Chair of the FHMRI Consumer Advisory Board.
+Professor Laver was the founding Co-Chair of the FHMRI Consumer Advisory Board.

 B App Sc (OT), M Clin Rehab, Certificate in Implementation Science (UCSF), PhD